Optimizing $(L_0, L_1)$-Smooth Functions by Gradient Methods: Normalized Gradient Method

 In \cref{thm-normalized}, we fix the number of iterations $K$ before running the method, which is a standard approach for the (normalized)-(sub)gradient methods (Section~3.2 in~\cite{nesterov2018lectures}).
 However, doing so may be undesirable in practice since it becomes difficult to continue running the method if the time budget was suddenly increased and also prevents the method from using larger stepsizes at the initial iterations.
 To overcome these drawbacks, one can use time-varying coefficients by setting $\beta_k = \frac{\hat{R}}{\sqrt{k+1}}$, $0 \leq k \leq K - 1$.
-This results in the same worst-case theoretical complexity as in \cref{thm-normalized} but with an extra logarithmic factor (see \cref{appendix-normalized}).
-Moreover, one can completely eliminate this extra logarithmic factor by switching to an appropriate modification of the normalized gradient method such as Dual Averaging~\cite{Nesterov2005PrimaldualSM}.
+This results in the same worst-case theoretical complexity as in \cref{thm-normalized} but with an extra logarithmic factor (see \cref{appendix-thm-normalized-decreasing}).
+Moreover, one can completely eliminate this extra logarithmic factor by switching to an appropriate modification of the standard (sub)gradient method such as Dual Averaging~\parencite{Nesterov2005PrimaldualSM}.

-When $\hat{R} = R$, the complexity of the normalized gradient method is $\mathcal{O}(\frac{L_0 R^2}{\epsilon} + L_1^2 R^2)$ which matches that of the previously considered gradient method (see \cref{thm-grad-convex}).
-However, recall that the previous algorithm requires knowing $(L_0, L_1)$, and its rate depends on the particular choice of these constants.
-In contrast, the normalized gradient method does not require the knowledge of these parameters, and its ``real'' complexity is
+For $\hat{R} = R$, the complexity of NGM is $\mathcal{O}(\frac{L_0 R^2}{\epsilon} + [L_1 R]^2)$ which is generally worse than that of the previously considered GM (see \cref{thm-grad-convex} and the corresponding discussion).
+However, recall that GM requires knowing $(L_0, L_1)$, and its rate depends on the particular choice of these constants.
+In contrast, NGM does not require the knowledge of these parameters, and its ``real'' complexity is

 where $\BigO(1)$ is an absolute constant.